Xwin-LM/Xwin-LM/README.md

 ```

-### vllm Example
+### vLLM Example
-Because Xwin-LM is based on Llama2, it also offers support for rapid inference using [vllm](https://github.com/vllm-project/vllm).
-Please refer to [vllm](https://github.com/vllm-project/vllm) for detailed installation instructions.
+Because Xwin-LM is based on Llama2, it also offers support for rapid inference using [vLLM](https://github.com/vllm-project/vllm).
+Please refer to [vLLM](https://github.com/vllm-project/vllm) for detailed installation instructions.
 ```python
 from vllm import LLM, SamplingParams
 (